 Among our core values is a belief that youth, teens and young adults with a commitment to social action are critical in building a better world.
 That’s why we are proud to be an organization that empowers the voices of people of color and support them when they use their voice to make a difference.
 We also want our volunteers, donors and providers to be proud of their involvement in our organization every step of the way.
 We will continue to listen to their voices so that we can be better serve our community.

-I am currently studying at Arizona State University to receive my Bachelor of Arts in Political Science from the College of Liberal Arts and Sciences and a minor in Educational Studies from the Mary Lou Fulton Teachers College.
+I am a recent graduate from Arizona State University where I received my Bachelor of Arts in Political Science from the College of Liberal Arts and Sciences and a minor in Educational Studies from the Mary Lou Fulton Teachers College.
 I grew up in Denver, Colorado and came to Phoenix for the heat, and have loved every stifling day since.
-With that being said, I love being outdoors, whether that be hiking, swimming, or exploring the city.
+With that being said, I love being outdoors, whether that be hiking, playing, or exploring the city.
 I also am a major foodie, and will try just about any food and love finding new restaurants.
 Most of my time is spent eating.

 How did you first become involved with Swift Youth Foundation?

 I first became involved with Swift as a Swift After School volunteer at Swift Club ASU, after finding them at an involvement fair not long after I started at ASU.
 Going to Swift After School quickly became part of my weekly schedule and my favorite of my week.
 I officially joined the Swift staff in January 2020.

 Why did you decide to more deeply support Swift and join the Swift Staff?